mpbarbosa/ai_workflow/README.md

 - Use `--smart-execution` for 40-85% faster execution
 - Use `--parallel` for 33% additional speed improvement
 - AI responses cached automatically (60-80% token savings)
+- Checkpoint resume enabled by default (use `--no-resume` for fresh start)
 - Combined optimizations: Up to 90% faster for simple changes

 ## Documentation